-Outbound lead generation includes two main strategies: pay-per-click (PPC) advertising and lead sourcing.
+Among the widespread outbound lead generation strategies are pay-per-click (PPC) advertising, cold outreach, and content syndication.
 PPC is a paid option, while lead sourcing can be both paid and free, manual and automated.

-If you know your perfect buyer persona and target audience, then paid lead generation can be a key to massive sales.
+Even though PPC advertising is effectively used to enhance inbound marketing, paid lead generation can also be a key to massive sales.
 You can run paid ads through Facebook, Google Search, ad networks, and many other paid sources that can provide lots of targeted traffic.